DAJ0612/OCL_Source_Code/README.md

 - The `Metrics` folder contains code for evaluating clustering performance.
 - The `OCL_alg` folder details the code of the OCL algorithm.

-The script information in the `OCL_alg` file is as follows:
+The script information in the `OCL_alg` file are as follows:
 - The `initialization.m` and `order_initial.m` files initialize `Q` and `order`, respectively.
 - The `OCL_main.m` file is the main component of the OCL algorithm and executes the outer loop.
 - The `INOCL.m` file implements the inner loop function of the OCL algorithm.